 Ontario Express Entry Stream

-OINP Express Entry stream considers any candidates within IRCC’s Express Entry pool who have selected Ontario or all provinces/territories on their profile.
+OINP linked with the Express Entry stream considers any candidates within IRCC’s Express Entry pool who have selected Ontario or all provinces/territories on their profile.
 Candidates who have the matching skills and education needed for Ontario employers will be sent a Notification of Interest.
 The OINP fee for Express Entry is $1,500.
 There are three streams OINP focuses on:

-- OEE Human Capital Priorities Stream.
+- Human Capital Priorities Stream.
 This stream looks for specific skilled work experience and education that matches the needs of employers.

 - French-Speaking Skilled Worker Stream.
 Ontario has made a commitment to bring the Francophone immigration to the province to 5%.
 Candidates under this stream need to meet language requirements in both French and English.